kw90/dotfiles/README.md

 Each sub-folder contains configurations for important applications.
 They can be installed separately or combined using installation scripts provided `install.arch.sh` or `install.debian.sh` in the respective folder scope.
-This install scripts should install all required dependencies, packages and setup the symlinks.
+These install scripts should install all required dependencies, packages and setup the symlinks.